FriederikeHanssen/rnafusion/docs/usage.md

 ### Custom Containers

-In some cases, you may wish to change the container or conda environment used by a pipeline steps for a particular tool.
-By default, nf-core pipelines use containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects.
-However, in some cases the pipeline specified version maybe out of date.
+In some cases, you may wish to change the container used by a pipeline steps for a particular tool.
+By default, nf-core pipelines use containers and software from the [biocontainers](https://biocontainers.pro/) or [bioconda](https://bioconda.github.io/) projects (via wave for docker and singularity).

-To use a different container from the default container or conda environment specified in a pipeline, please see the [updating tool versions](https://nf-co.re/docs/usage/configuration#updating-tool-versions) section of the nf-core website.
+To use a different container from the default container specified in a pipeline, please see the [updating tool versions](https://nf-co.re/docs/usage/configuration#updating-tool-versions) section of the nf-core website.

 ### Custom Tool Arguments